svermeulen/UniRx/README.md

 You can combine ReactiveProperties, ReactiveCollections and observables returned by UnityEvent.AsObservable.
 All UI elements are observable.

-Generic ReactiveProperties are not serializable or inspecatble in the Unity editor, but UniRx provides specialized subclasses of ReactiveProperty that are.
+Generic ReactiveProperties are not serializable or inspectable in the Unity editor, but UniRx provides specialized subclasses of ReactiveProperty that are.
 These include classes such as Int/LongReactiveProperty, Float/DoubleReactiveProperty, StringReactiveProperty, BoolReactiveProperty and more (Browse them here: [InspectableReactiveProperty.cs](https://github.com/neuecc/UniRx/blob/master/Assets/Plugins/UniRx/Scripts/UnityEngineBridge/InspectableReactiveProperty.cs)).
 All are fully editable in the inspector.
 For custom Enum ReactiveProperty, it's easy to write a custom inspectable ReactiveProperty[T].

 If you needs `[Multiline]` or `[Range]` attach to ReactiveProperty, you can use `MultilineReactivePropertyAttribute` and `RangeReactivePropertyAttribute` instead of `Multiline` and `Range`.